KhiopsML/khiops-doc/docs/learn/coclustering.md

 $$P(D|A,B,C) = \prod^{J_1}_{j_1 = 1} \frac{1}{\binom{N_{j_1}+m_{j_1}-1}{m_{j_1}-1}} \times \prod^{J_2}_{j_2 = 1} \frac{1}{\binom{N_{j_2}+m_{j_2}-1}{m_{j_2}-1}}$$

-From an information theory perspective, this *prior* corresponds to the coding length needed to describe the model:
+From an information theory perspective, this *prior* relates to the coding length $L(h)$ needed to describe the model.
+As a reminder, the minus logarithm is used in this context to transform the probability into quantity of information.
+Thus, the sum of levels 1, 2, 3 and 4 finally expressed a product of independent probabilities corresponding to successive choices at each level:

 \begin{equation} \label{eq1}
 \begin{split}